5G-MAG/Getting-Started/pages/3gpp-ran-and-core-platforms/repositories.md

 # Description

-Some 5G-MAG Reference Tools Projects make use of software developed by several Open-Source initiatives.
+Some 5G-MAG Reference Tools Projects make use of software developed by other Open-Source Software initiatives.

 In particular:

 * [srsRAN Project](https://www.srsran.com/), in its two variants:
   * `srsran/srsRAN_Project`: Open source O-RAN 5G CU/DU solution from Software Radio Systems (SRS), used primarily as the NG-RAN to build 5G-MAG Reference Tools demonstrators and PoCs and as the basis for the development of NG-RAN related components for MBS